geo-data/cesium-terrain-builder/README.md

 * Provide hooks into the GDAL error handling mechanism to more gracefully intercept GDAL errors.

+* Expose tilers using a standard container api (map and/or vector).

 * Enable more options to be passed to the VRT warper, such as the resampling algorithm.
 Some of this can be achieved by passing options to